kdoore/CS2335-Gitbook/spawn_prefab_gameobjects.md

 ###CrystalSpawner - Manage the Spawning
 We need to create a custom scritp that can spawn our game objects:
+This script needs to be attached to an empty gameObject in our scene.
 ```
 using UnityEngine;
 using System.Collections;

 public class CrystalSpawner : MonoBehaviour {

-	// The prefab we will spawn
+  // The prefab that we're going to spawn
-	public PickUp prefab;
+	public PickUp prefab;  //use baseclass type
 	// The number of prefabs we will have at all time
 	private int prefabsCount;
 	private int pauseTime;